alexarje/sensing/book/week2.md

 ![Schaeffer's three sound types](figures/impulsive-sustained-iterative.png)

 Schaeffer's thoughts have inspired numerous theorists and composers to date.
-He has been very influential in the development of [electroacoustic music](https://en.wikipedia.org/wiki/Electroacoustic_music), music that incorporates electronic technology for the production, manipulation, and reproduction of sound.
+He is often considered the "father" of [electroacoustic music](https://en.wikipedia.org/wiki/Electroacoustic_music), music that incorporates electronic technology for the production, manipulation, and reproduction of sound.
 It often involves recorded sounds, synthesis, and digital processing, allowing composers to explore new sonic possibilities beyond traditional instruments.

 Schaeffer's focus on reduced listening has also inspired a specific type of electroacoustic music called [acousmatic music](https://en.wikipedia.org/wiki/Acousmatic_music), where sound is heard without seeing its originating cause.
-Acousmatic music, pioneered by Schaeffer, is presented through loudspeakers (including "loudspeaker orchestras") often in dark concert settings, emphasizing the experience of sound itself rather than its source.
+Acousmatic music, often presented through "loudspeaker orchestras" in dark concert settings, emphasize the experience of sound itself rather than its source.

 ### Expanding Schaeffer’s thinking

 Several theorists have built upon Pierre Schaeffer’s foundational ideas about sound objects and listening:

-- **Dennis Smalley** (University of London) formalized the concept of *spectromorphology*, providing a comprehensive vocabulary for describing the spectral and morphological evolution of sounds.
+- **[Dennis Smalley](https://en.wikipedia.org/wiki/Denis_Smalley)** (University of London) formalized the concept of *spectromorphology*, providing a comprehensive vocabulary for describing the spectral and morphological evolution of sounds.
 Smalley’s approach is widely used in electroacoustic music analysis and has helped clarify how listeners perceive the shape and transformation of sound objects over time.

-- **Lasse Thoresen** (Norwegian Academy of Music) has expanded spectromorphological analysis, creating practical frameworks for describing and notating sound objects in both electroacoustic and acoustic music.
+- **[Lasse Thoresen](https://en.wikipedia.org/wiki/Lasse_Thoresen)** (Norwegian Academy of Music) has expanded spectromorphological analysis, creating practical frameworks for describing and notating sound objects in both electroacoustic and acoustic music.
 Thoresen’s work bridges theory and practice, making Schaeffer’s taxonomy accessible for composers and analysts.

-- **Rolf Inge Godøy** (University of Oslo) has advanced Schaeffer’s concepts by developing detailed models for how listeners perceive and mentally represent sound objects.
+- **[Rolf Inge Godøy](https://www.hf.uio.no/imv/english/people/aca/emeriti/rolfig/index.html)** (University of Oslo) has advanced Schaeffer’s concepts by developing detailed models for how listeners perceive and mentally represent sound objects.
 Godøy’s work emphasizes *gestural-sonorous objects*, linking sound perception to physical gestures and movement, and has contributed to the field of *music cognition* and *morphological analysis*.

 - **[Michel Chion](https://en.wikipedia.org/wiki/Michel_Chion)** (1947–) has introduced the concept of *synchresis* to describe the perceptual phenomenon where a sound and a visual event are perceived as occurring simultaneously, even if they are artificially synchronized.
 This concept is central to audiovisual theory, as it highlights the human tendency to create a cohesive relationship between what is seen and heard.
 Synchresis plays a crucial role in film sound design, where it is used to enhance the emotional and narrative impact of scenes by aligning specific sounds with visual actions, regardless of their actual source or origin.